DecentraLabsCom/Lab-Gateway/README.md

    └── public_key.pem     # JWT public key (from auth provider)
    ```

+   **Database schema:** When `blockchain-services` has a MySQL datasource configured, it runs Flyway
+   migrations on startup to create the auth, WebAuthn, and intents tables automatically.

 4. **Start the services:**
    ```bash
    docker compose up -d --build